jzedwards/jzsquadleader/README.md

 `c_art_50.svg` - 50mm artillery
 `c_broke_ldr_ge_8.svg` - Broken German leader, morale 8

 *Note:* if you open the SVG files in an editor (Illustrator or Inkscape) they will **not** be 1/2" or 5/8".
 This is because AI uses 72ppi (pixels per inch) for the size - so an 800x800 counter is 11.11" in Illustrator (!) and Inkscape uses 96ppi (8.33").
-If you want a 1/2" counter for priting, create a 1/2" grid and drop the image in and snap to grid.
+If you want a 1/2" counter for printing, create a 1/2" grid and drop the image in and snap to grid.
 See [Resolution](#resolution) below.

 ### SVG Compression
 We use [svgo](#svgo) to compress SVGs.
 This reduces text info and typically halves the file sizes.
 You can try it with *nano* https://vecta.io/nano or if you are tech capable install node.js and svgo from GitHub https://github.com/svg/svgo